yacotaco/photo-manager/README.md

  * Sort images by parameter
  * Search image by parameter

-### As it is desktop GUI application, MVC design pattern is used to manage data, view and user input.
+ MVC design pattern is used to manage data, view and user input.